wandb/docs/content/guides/integrations/kubeflow-pipelines-kfp.md

     conf.add_op_transformer(add_wandb_env_variables)
 ```

-## Where is my data?
-Can I access it programmatically?
+## Access your data programmatically

 ### Via the Kubeflow Pipelines UI

 Click on any Run in the Kubeflow Pipelines UI that has been logged with W&B.

-* Inputs and outputs will be tracked in the `Input/Output` and `ML Metadata` tabs
+* Find details about inputs and outputs in the `Input/Output` and `ML Metadata` tabs.
-* You can also view the W&B web app from the `Visualizations` tab.
+* View the W&B web app from the `Visualizations` tab.

 {{< img src="/images/integrations/kubeflow_app_pipelines_ui.png" alt="Get a view of W&B in the Kubeflow UI" >}}

 ### Via the web app UI

 The web app UI has the same content as the `Visualizations` tab in Kubeflow Pipelines, but with more space!
-Learn [more about the web app UI here](/guides/app.
+Learn [more about the web app UI here](/guides/app).

 {{< img src="/images/integrations/kubeflow_pipelines.png" alt="View details about a particular run (and link back to the Kubeflow UI)" >}}